tleyden/tleyden.github.io/source/_posts/2020-06-27-installing-ghost-on-aws-lightsail-with-sqlite.markdown

 ![LightSailInstance.png](http://tleyden-misc.s3.amazonaws.com/blog_images/LightSail_Instance.png)

+### Create a static ip

+Go to the Lightsail **Networking** section, and choose "Attach static ip".
+Associate the static ip with the lightsail instance, and make a note of it as you will need in the next step.

-### Step: Add DNS A record
+### Add DNS A record

 Go to your DNS register where you registered your blog domain name (eg, Namecheap), and add a new A record as follows:

 ![DNSARecord.png](http://tleyden-misc.s3.amazonaws.com/blog_images/AddDNSARecord.png)

 * Use "blog" for the host if you want the blog named "blog.yourdomain.com", but you could also name it something else.
-* Use the public static ip address from the Lightsail AWS console.
+* Use the public static ip address created in the previous step.

-### Step 2: Install Ghost dependencies
+### Install Ghost dependencies

 ssh in via `ssh ubuntu@<your ligthsail instance ip>`